khusmann/khusmann.github.io/_posts/2024-04-04-why-prefer-proprietary.md

 At first, I thought the landscape was like this because of the nice graphical interfaces provided by proprietary statistical software (as opposed to coding in R or Python), as well as the network effects of vendor lock-in.
 And don't get me wrong, these are big reasons!
 But after over a half decade of building education and social science data management and analysis pipelines using exclusively open software and formats, I have now come to realize that these are not the only reasons.

 I begrudgingly have to admit that proprietary software and data formats come with a few standard features that make them particularly nice for working with education and social science data.
-And for whatever reason, these features don't receive similar attention in open software and data formats.
+And for whatever reason, these features don't receive similar attention in open alternatives.

 Sure, there are workarounds and ways to emulate some of these features, but I think we can do better.
 If we want to promote the use of open software and data formats in the education and social sciences, I think we need to provide solutions that meet these needs in more competitive ways.